-The second tier, also assumed by the business units, consists of support, control and supervision teams, ensuring effective control and adequate risk management, including tax.
+The second level consists of support, control and supervision teams, ensuring effective control and adequate risk management, including fiscal risk.
 At this tier, the management of each business area is responsible for the implementation of the Risk Management Model, including those relating to financial reporting.
-The Business Compliance Officer assists the Corporate Compliance Officer in the dissemination of the Criminal Prevention Model, in the identification of risks and in the definition and monitoring of controls, and proposes action plans, within its scope, in cases where breaches or inefficiencies in the functioning of controls have been detected, submitting these proposals to the Corporate Compliance Officer.
+The Compliance function is responsible for identifying risks, defining and monitoring crime prevention controls, proposing action plans in cases where non-compliance or inefficiencies in their operation have been detected.

-The third level consists of corporate areas that report to Senior Management and/or to the Audit and Control Committee.
-This third level encompasses the Tax Division, responsible for the definition of tax policies, procedures and criteria generally applied to the FCC Group and the Corporate Compliance Officer, whose duties include the implementation of the Crime Prevention Model, the identification of risks in this area, and the definition and follow-up of the relevant controls, as well as the management of the Whistleblowing Channel and the proposal of action plans in cases in which breaches or inefficiencies have been detected in the operation of the controls.
-The Internal Audit and Risk Management areas, which report to the Audit and Control Committee, are also part of this third level.
-The Risk Management area is responsible for coordinating the Risk Management Model, defining a baseline methodology for identifying, assessing and reporting risks, providing support to those responsible for its implementation, and the Internal Audit area, in its capacity as the final level of control, ensures that the policies, methods and procedures are adequate and verifies their effective implementation.
+The third level is made up of corporate functions with supervisory and advisory responsibility focused on the achievement of objectives, which report to the Group's decision-making bodies, including the Audit and Control Committee.
+These functions include the Compliance Committee, whose responsibilities include the implementation of the Crime Prevention Model and the management of the Whistleblowing Channel.
+The Corporate Risk Management and Internal Audit functions, which report to the Audit and Control Committee, are also part of this level.
+The Risk Management function is responsible for the coordination of the Risk Management Model, defining a basic methodology for the identification, assessment and reporting of risks and the Internal Audit function, in its role of ultimate control, assesses the adequacy of policies, methods and procedures and verifies their effective implementation.